tprai/tprai.github.io/README.md

-developing a multiplayer online sandbox game.
+no longer developing a multiplayer online sandbox game.